palawatsupharerk/palawatsupharerk.github.io/index.md

-##A Few Commandments of Data Validation from SAS code
+##A Few Commandments of Data Validation after data is generated from SAS code
 1. Data Validation means different thing to diffrent people
-   ###Example: how to validate result of 2 powered to 1009 using SAS code
+   ###Example: how to validate result of 2 powered to 1009 after running SAS code
    ```SAS
    proc groovy;
        submit;